jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

-(If you store your [configuration] file in a non-standard location, the `docassemble.webapp.create_tables` module can take a configuration file as an argument.)
+(If you store your [configuration] file in a non-standard location, the `docassemble.webapp.create_tables` module will take the configuration file path as an argument.)

+# Connecting to other external services

 To obtain the full benefit of **docassemble**, you will need to obtain IDs and secrets for the web services that **docassemble** uses, which